anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 For CA certificates request/response this would require for example explicit provisioning of the certificates at the registrar.

-Unless providing the answer directly, the registrar MUST forward the request to a backend PKI component and forward any resulting response back to the pledge.
+Unless providing the response itself, the registrar MUST forward the request to a backend PKI component and forward any resulting response back to the pledge.
-The registrar MAY cache responses containg CA certificates or attributes and use them later for responding directly, as far as suitable.
+The registrar MAY cache responses containing CA certificates or attributes and use them later for responding directly, as far as suitable.

-Typically all certificate requests will be forwarded to the backend PKI, but even for these the registrar MAY answer them if adequate, for instance returning an error response in case the registrar determines that the request is not acceptable.
+Note: Typically, certificate requests will be forwarded to the backend PKI, but even for these the registrar may answer part of them if adequate, such as returning an error response in case the registrar determines that the request is not properly authenticated or not authorized.

 The following list provides an abstract description of the flow depicted in {{enrollfigure}}.